-Does cognitive behavioural therapy (CBT) for hot flushes and other menopause symptoms really work?
+Does Cognitive Behavioural Therapy (CBT) for hot flushes and other menopause symptoms really work?

 What is CBT?

-Cognitive behaviour therapy (CBT) is a therapy that focuses on helping people to understand the links between thoughts (cognitions), emotions, physical reactions and behaviours.
+Cognitive Behavioural Therapy (CBT) is a therapy that focuses on helping people to understand the links between thoughts (cognitions), emotions, physical reactions and behaviours.
 It helps to develop practical ways to manage problems and provides new coping skills and useful strategies.
 A key message of CBT is that our perspective within situations (our thinking), for example at work, influences how we feel and how we will cope (our behaviour) in that situation.